 Admit it, there’s something exotic and inherently fun about a destination wedding.
 Your location options are endless.
 You can go to a beach, mountain top, Las Vegas, or wherever else you feel like saying your vows.
 The only hitch here is that you have to realize the logistical difficulties of a destination wedding.
-There is a lot of planning and preparation to do if you want to pull off a destination wedding.
+There are a lot of things to consider when planning a destination wedding if you want it to go well.

-10 Things To Consider When Organizing A Destination Wedding
+10 Things To Consider When Planning A Destination Wedding

 Choose The Destination